redhat-documentation/modular-docs/README.md

 ## Modular Documentation Template Files

-Another deliverable for this project are the module templates for the various module types.
+Another deliverable for this project is the module templates for the various module types.
 All the modular template files for writing new modular content can be found here:

 https://github.com/redhat-documentation/modular-docs/tree/master/modular-docs-manual/files